 Example: State Farm’s “Running”

-Takeaway: Introducing family into your ads is more likely to hit home with Hispanic millennials than traditional U.S. marketing, which focus on the individual.
+Takeaway: Introducing family into your ads is more likely to hit home with Hispanic millennials than traditional U.S. marketing, which focuses on the individual.

 Hispanic Millennial Takeover